Tarana (1951 film)

-Tarana is best remembered as the production during which Madhubala and Kumar began a highly publicised affair that lasted for nearly six years.
+Tarana is best remembered as the production during which Madhubala and Dilip Kumar began a highly publicised affair that lasted for nearly nine years.
 Released on 5 October 1951, the film became one of the biggest box office hits of the year and earned overwhelming positive reviews from critics, mostly for the lead pair's onscreen chemistry, music and direction.